-The shortcomings in governance that were revealed in the course of the July 22 terrorist attacks and their aftermath have resulted in a general downgrade in the scores associate with executive capacity.
+The shortcomings in governance that were revealed in the course of the July 22 terrorist attacks and their aftermath have resulted in a general downgrade in the scores associated with executive capacity.
+However, these shortcoming have subsequently been mostly rectified.

-Scholarly Advice Score: 8 There is a significant degree of academic influence on policymaking in Norway.
+Scholarly AdviceThere is a significant degree of academic influence on policymaking in Norway.
 Economic and social research helps to guide policy to a significant degree.
 Academics are regularly involved in government-appointed committees for the preparation of legislation.
 On a more informal level, various departments regularly consult academic experts.
 Academics are active in public debate (e.g., by writing newspaper articles) and their views often prompt replies and comments from senior politicians.